ABOUT KATE BERNAL

 In 2004, I didn’t have a full-time job, and I wanted to save more money and not have to ask my parents for money all the time.
 So, I asked my lawyer (my mom) to help me get a business license to become a technology consultant.
 With this license, I registered at a few tech distributors and got the best prices for my clients.
 I offered all the hardware and software products you can imagine and also provided services including but not limited to:

-This kept me up to date with the latest top hardware and software technology out there and made some cash to cover some expenses and save money.
+This kept me up to date with the latest hardware and software technology and earned me enough cash to cover some expenses and save money.

 Budget Management Lessons